 “A substantial portion of the Dali’s improper acts involved reckless and negligent operation of the Dali’s electrical generating and distribution system,” the lawyers wrote in the claim.

-Like a recent $103m claim by the US government, the Lopez family’s claim alleges that a “flushing” pump was installed on the ship even though it was not designed for permanent use, and its failure meant insufficient fuel oil reached the ship’s generator
+Similar to a recent $103m claim by the US government, the Lopez family’s claim alleges that a “flushing” pump was installed on the ship even though it was not designed for permanent use, and its failure meant insufficient fuel oil reached the ship’s generator.

-Darrell Wilson, a spokesman for Singapore-based manager Synergy Marine and compatriot owner Grace Ocean, previously said the filings were anticipated given a 24 September deadline for all claims.
+Darrell Wilson, a spokesman for Singapore-based manager Synergy Marine and compatriot owner Grace Ocean, previously said the filings were anticipated given the 24 September deadline for all claims.

 He declined to comment further.